I recently discussed The Law of Diminishing Returns in regard to training in an Instagram post about a week ago.

 The Law of Diminishing Returns pertains to all areas of your life, not just your pocket book.

-Take pride in everything you do; and take the time to inquire, learn, and master the fuck out of life—training included.
+Take pride in everything you do; and take the time to inquire, learn, and master your life—training included.

 If you would like to incorporate these exercises correctly into a training program based on your individual needs and goals, you can email me at email@example.com—I’m currently taking clients for online coaching.